 Meet SACA's Board of Directors

-James "Robbie" Cain and his father, William own Southwest Desert Images, LLC., a local landscape and maintenance company serving Cochise County.
+James "Robbie" Cain and his father, William, own Southwest Desert Images, LLC., a local landscape and maintenance company serving Cochise County.

 He arrived in Sierra Vista in October of 2000 and has been active in the construction industry since.
-Robbie returned to the SACA board as a member in 2016 and is currently serving as President.
+Robbie returned to the SACA board as a member in 2016 and is currently serving as president.

 An avid disc golfer, he enjoys playing our local course and is involved in efforts to develop and promote the sport to others in the community.
-He is also active in other charitable activities locally and, at the state level as a member of the 501st Legion, a Star Wars Costuming group that enhances charitable events and visits hospitals in costume.
+He is also active in other charitable activities locally and at the state level as a member of the 501st Legion, a Star Wars Costuming group that enhances charitable events and visits hospitals in costume.

-If you have any questions regarding the local construction industry, landscaping or his weekend endeavors, feel free to contact him at any time.
+If you have any questions regarding the local construction industry, landscaping or his weekend endeavors, feel free to contact him any time.

-I grew up in Casper Wyoming, at the age of 22 I moved to Sierra Vista.
+I am from Casper Wyoming, at the age of 22, I moved to Sierra Vista.
 I then moved with the retail company which I worked for from SV to Yuma, Prescott, Flagstaff.
 Back in SV and wanting to get out of retail, I started cleaning businesses, which lead me to construction cleaning for Castle & Cooke.
 I applied at Castle & Cooke and became a full time employee, where I am currently Senior Construction Manager.
 I restarted my education and earned a few certificates, and a construction degree at Cochise College, on to University of Phoenix where I earned a Bachelor’s Degree in management with a concentration in finance.
 I taught part time as a college instructor at Cochise College for eight years until 2015.
 Now I spend my quality time with the wife and help out around the house with shopping, cooking, yard work, and cleaning.

 Wanting to be active in the community in an area in which I have knowledge, I searched for a way I could get involved.
 After attending a few SACA safety seminars and meetings, I began to understand its value in the construction community.
 I applied for a position and got on the board.
 I enjoy being on the SACA board and aiding in the communities needs, and assisting the contractors with a voice.
 For SACA I get or write articles for the newsletter, schedule safety meetings and help the other board members as often as I can.
 I am also a commissioner on the Environmental Affairs Commission for our City.